uaicompetition/uci-2022/_leaderboard/leader_board_001.md

 title: "Sep 7th.
 Mini Evaluation of Submitted Solvers"
 ---

-Each table shows the sum of normalized scores.
+Each table shows the sum of normalized scores from a subset of UAI-2014 competition problems.

 ## PR Task